Canals, Space Cakes, & People Watching in Amsterdam

 Absolutely.

-But Amsterdam makes experimentation feel weirdly casual.
+But Amsterdam makes experimentation feel remarkably casual.

-The coffeeshops felt more relaxed than chaotic.
+The coffeeshops felt social rather than chaotic.

-More social than reckless.
+Relaxed rather than reckless.

 The colors.